jsjoeio/100-days-twilio-twitter/logs.md

 ### Day 56: 9/23/2018
 Completed Week 3, 5.
 Tuples and Lists for MIT 6.00.1x - next up is learning about Dictionaries (which I believe are equivalent to objects in JS)

+### Day 57: 9/26/2018
+Continued working in MIT 6.00.1x - learned how Lists in Python are like Arrays in JS, and Dictionaries are like Objects in JS